tuduce/TDX-Air-Mechanics/Documentation/DEVELOPMENT_STATUS.md

 ### Ready for Real-World Integration
 - All compilation errors resolved - solution builds successfully
 - SimConnect SDK properly integrated with MSFS 2024 SDK
+- Manual connection controls provide user-friendly simulator integration
+- Graceful handling when simulator is not running - no automatic connection attempts
 - Conditional compilation allows testing without flight simulator
 - Event pipeline ready for actual data from MSFS and force feedback hardware
+- User can connect/disconnect at will based on simulator availability

 ## 🔧 Current State